jesshuang7/React_GoogleBooksSearch/README.md

 * [Acknowledgements](#acknowledgements)

 ## About the Project:
-The focus of this project was to create a employee directory with React.
-This project will break up the application's UI into components, manage component state, and respond to user events.
+The focus of this project was to create a new React-based Google Books Search app.
+It requires to create React components, work with helper/util functions, and utilize React lifecycle methods to query and display books based on user searches.
+Node, Express and MongoDB are also used so that users can save books to review or purchase later.

 ![Project Gif](/create-react-express/client/public/React_GoogleBooksSearch.gif)